confluentinc/cp-ansible/VARIABLES.md

 ### regenerate_keystore_and_truststore

-Boolean to have reruns of all.yml recreate Keystores
+Boolean to have reruns of all.yml recreate Keystores.
+Consider disabling this once installation is completed, as this triggers restarts.

 Default:  true